-Girl Scouts of Rhode Island believes that every girl who wants to be a Girl Scout should be a Girl Scout.
+Girl Scouts of Southeastern New England believes that every girl who wants to be a Girl Scout should be a Girl Scout.

 In various urban communities in Rhode Island and southeastern MA, girls can become part of after-school troops or take advantage of six-week summer sessions, the costs of which are subsidized by corporate and other private foundations.
 Last year alone, generous contributions enabled 1,300 girls from urban communities in RI and MA to become Girl Scouts.

 You, too, can support our Urban Outreach efforts by making a donation online.